hardstep33/postgresql-array_functions_ext/README.md

 ## Install binary

-Copy all files from the `dist` folder to the target server and execute:
+Copy all files from the project folder to the target server and execute:

 ```bash
 cd postgresql-array_functions_ext